Encharted Cook

 Ramen salad in a large clear bowl with chop sticks with text overlay.

-My Ramen Noodle Salad is quickly made with instant ramen noodles, crisp coleslaw veggies, crunchy almonds, and a sweet and savory garlic teriyaki dressing.
+Easy Ramen Noodle Salad with Teriyaki Dressing is a cold noodle salad made with tender cooked ramen noodles, crisp cabbage and carrots, crunchy almonds, and a sweet and savory homemade garlic teriyaki dressing.

 Ramen noodle salad in a large clear bowl with chop sticks.